yura-chaikovsky/dominion/README.md

 }
 ```
 2. Function's required arguments are used for path part of URL.
 If argument name equals to
-declaration's `path` property it is used as model identified in URL:
+declaration's `path:` property it is used as model identified in URL:
 ```js
 {
     path: "books"